samuelleblanc/fp/README.md

    *or*
 ## For python installs:
-1) `pip install movinglines`
+1) `pip install movinglines` (or the conda method descried above)
 2) at a command line, start the moving lines software by typing `ml`

 # Quick Start:
-    1) Select the mapping profile (defaults to ORACLES), can change the map boundaries, take-off time, utc offset
+    1) Select the mapping profile (defaults to most recent campaign), can change the map boundaries, take-off time, utc offset, projection
     2) wait about 30seconds
     3) Enter date of planned flight in dialog in format yyyy-mm-dd
     4) wait for map to initialize and excel to load